-If you are looking for a retro racer with loads of charm and retro visuals that mostly stand up even by today’s standards, then grab some friends and get your hands-on Super Mario Kart.
+If you are looking for a retro racer with loads of charm and retro visuals that mostly stand up even by today’s standards, then grab some friends and get your hands on Super Mario Kart.

 When the Nintendo Game Boy first launched, it wasn’t the most advanced handheld system out there and was mostly inferior to its competitors.
-So, what helped make Nintendo’s little (ok, big) handheld such a success.
-One word, Tetris.
+So, what helped make Nintendo’s little (ok, big) handheld such a success?
+One word: Tetris.

-Yes, that’s right, back when the Game Boy released it came bundled with Tetris, an unknown puzzle game with a mysterious past.
+Yes, that’s right, back when the Game Boy was released, it came bundled with Tetris, an unknown puzzle game with a mysterious past.
 The game proved to be so addictive that it helped lift Game Boy sales even more.
 Who would think that a game about lining up various blocky pieces would be such a great hit?

-9. Street Fighter II – Let’s kick some a$$
+9. Street Fighter II

 Now, kids, come and sit down around the fire and let me tell you about a wonderful thing called an arcade.
 Years before you had powerful consoles connected to your flat screen TV, kids wanting to play games had to travel all the way to a place called the arcade.
 Inside this place was a wonderful world, filled with magical cabinets that you could play games on by dropping money or tokens into a slot.
 One of these magical cabinets had a game called Street Fighter II on it, a 2D fighting game which saw you pitting two fighters against each other.

 I remember going to our corner arcade and spending hours and what back then was loads of money on this particular game.
 Mastering a specific fighter’s move set after weeks of practice became a badge of honour.
-So, when the game was finally released on the SNES, it was amazing news to both me and my parents who realised just how much money they could save by getting the game and console for me.
+So, when the game was finally released on the SNES, it was amazing news to both my parents and me, who realised just how much money they could save by getting the game and console for me.

 Now, he might not have been as rad as Sonic or have a majestic moustache like Mario, but Sparkster was an underrated mascot with an even more underrated game.
 As with most platforming games, Sparkster is on a mission to rescue a princess and save the kingdom.
 Basically, your standard platforming fare.
 The difference between Sparkster and the other more famous mascots is that he has access to a rocket pack that he can charge and propel himself through the air.
 Sparkster’s rocket ability comes in handy, especially when facing off against the game’s bosses.
-Visually, the game still looks surprisingly good as the animations are smooth and Sparkster oozes loads of charm.
+Visually, the game still looks surprisingly good, as the animations are smooth, and Sparkster oozes loads of charm.
 The game also has quite a memorable soundtrack which will get stuck in your head in no time.

-If you are a fan of old school platformers and animal mascots, then Rocket Knight Adventures is an underrated game that deserves a revisit.
+If you are a fan of old-school platformers and animal mascots, then Rocket Knight Adventures is an underrated game that deserves a revisit.